DonnieData/kickstarter-analysis/README.md

 In order to have a more focused and overhead view of campaign goals I have created a table with formula that allows me to collect statistics on campaign goals and group/ filter based on various criteria.

-blurb about dates an focussing on lauch month regardless of year

 ![Lauch Date Chart](https://github.com/DonnieData/kickstarter-analysis/blob/master/Resources/Theater_Outcomes_vs_Launch.png)